top of page

 IMG_3251.JPG

 Marjorie’s drive to seek policies that ensure families have the tools they need to raise healthy children with economic security and safe housing is deeply rooted in her family history.
 Both of Marjorie’s parents grew up in Cambridge in poverty and were raised in public housing.
 Marjorie's father, Timothy J. (Murphy) Decker, was orphaned at the age of seven and drafted to fight in Vietnam at seventeen.
-After serving two tours in Vietnam, Tim, like many veterans, found it difficult to build a functional life due to trauma and the guilt of having survived the war.
+After serving two tours in Vietnam, Tim, like many veterans, has an unrecognized disability that made it difficult to build a functional life due to trauma and the guilt of having survived the war.
 Tim spent most of his life unemployed and suffered from undiagnosed acute PTSD until he found himself living in a homeless shelter for Vietnam Veterans.
+Marjorie shares this personal pain of her father’s journey so that her constituents can understand the history that fuels her work to ensure that everyone has the resources they need.

-Her mother Catherine (Curley) Decker, the second of six children, dropped out of school in the tenth grade to care for her sick mother and siblings.
+Her mother Cathy (Curley) Decker, the second of six children, dropped out of school in the tenth grade to care for her sick mother and siblings.
 She worked as a Nursing Assistant for decades, signing up for double shifts to support her family, coming home each evening to have dinner with her kids before heading back to work nights.
-Cathy became a shop steward after SEIU organized her workplace, but eventually was unfairly fired for her union involvement.
-Attending union rallies and events, and seeking legal assistance for her mom after her wrongful termination, sparked Marjorie’s lifelong commitment to organized labor.
+When SEIU came knocking, Cathy jumped into the opportunity and learned the importance of union organizing.
+She became a shop steward and would take Marjorie with her to union rallies.
+The nursing home owners successfully union busted, letting go and firing many of the organizers.
+While Marjorie’s mom was one of the last ones standing, she too was unfairly terminated.
+This event sparked Marjorie’s lifelong passion for supporting legal services and collective bargaining.
+When workers organize, they can have a better life for their families

 IMG_4910.JPG